Five things to know about NASA’s mission to hit an asteroid

-(The Hill) — On Monday, NASA plans to strike an asteroid about seven millions miles from Earth with a 1,000-pound spacecraft in an unprecedented planetary defense test.
+(The Hill) — On Monday, NASA plans to strike an asteroid about seven million miles from Earth with a 1,000-pound spacecraft in an unprecedented planetary defense test.

 If successful, the Double Asteroid Redirection Test (DART) will be the first-ever spacecraft to deflect an asteroid with a kinetic strike and adjust its speed and flight path.